Azure/azure-kusto-microhack/README.md

 #### Task 3: Some geo-mapping
 Write a query to show on map the locations (based on the longitude and latitude) of 10 devices with the highest temperature from the last 7 days.

-Hint 1: 'top' operator, scatter chart od different kinds
+Hint 1: 'top' operator, scatter chart of different kinds

 Once the map is displayed, you can click on the locations.
-Note that in order to show more details in the balloon, you need to change the render phrase to include series.
+Note that in order to show more details in the balloon, you need to change the render phrase to include 'series=<TempColumn>'.

 [render operator with scatter chart](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/renderoperator?pivots=azuredataexplorer)

+#### Task 4: Range
+Range is a tabular operator: it generates a single-column table of values, whose values are start, start + step, ... up to and until stop.
+Run the following query and review the results:

+range MyNumbers from 1 to 8 step 2

+Range also works with dates:
+range LastWeek from ago(7d) to now() step 1d

+We will use the range operator as part of the time series creation in the next tasks.

 #### Machine learning with Kusto and time series analysis

 Many interesting use cases use machine learning algorithms and derive interesting insights from telemetry data.
 Often, these algorithms require a strictly structured dataset as their input.
 The raw log data usually doesn't match the required structure and size.
 We will see how we can use the make-series operator to create well curated data (time series).